taitulism/Bootstruct/README.md

 │   ├── put.js
 │   └── delete.js
 ```
 Just remember to export your function from an `index.js` file.
-In this case the `index.js` is not parsed as the reserved entry name, it's just what Node is looking for when `require`ing a folder.
+In this case the `index.js` is NOT parsed as the reserved entry name, it's just what Node is looking for when `require`ing a folder.

 verbs
 -----
-`verbs` is reserved entry name but it doesn't stand for a method like the others. `verbs` acts only as a namespace folder (always a folder) to hold the different verb files.
+`verbs` is a reserved entry name but it doesn't stand for a method like the others. `verbs` acts only as a namespace folder (always a folder) to hold the different verb files.

 Using all verb types and having multiple sub-controllers/methods can hurt your eyes:
 ```